Why should you hire me?

 I can facilitate development or fine-tuning of the following: personal essays, op-eds, feature articles, blog posts, memoirs, non-fiction books, novels, dissertations, even letters to the editor.
 I also offer consulting to help you go from idea to first sentence, and I’m open to ghostwriting.
-My rates are directly below, and testimonials below the rates.
+My rates are negotiable, but general prices are listed below, followed by testimonials.

 Consulting (how-to, brainstorming, possible sources, reference leads, etc.): $30/hour